bankai-development/repo_locker/README.md

 ## Description

-Web application written in Elixir that listens for the creation of a repository for an organization and protects the master branch.
+Web application written in Elixir that listens for the creation of an organization's repository and protects it's master branch.

 ## Environment Variables

 - GITHUB_TOKEN (required in prod environment)
   - You need this for RepoLocker to access your Github account.
-I recommend creating a new token.
+I recommend creating a new token specifically for RepoLocker.

 - MIX_ENV - Application Environment
-  - default dev - options: [dev, prod, test])
+  - default **dev** when run locally should be **prod** for production.

 - MENTION_TARGET - Who to notify when issue created
-  - This is optional and will notify owner if you do not set a specific person to notify.
+  - This is optional and will notify the organization if you do not set a specific person to notify.

 - PORT - Port you want application to run on
   - default 4000